kleph/dcos-docs/1.10/installing/advanced-installer/system-requirements/install-docker-centos.md

 In addition to the general [Docker requirements and recommendations for DC/OS][1], the following CentOS-specific recommendations will improve your DC/OS experience.

-* Use Docker's yum repository to install Docker on CentOS.
-The yum repository makes it easy to upgrade and automatically manages dependency installation.
+- Use Docker's yum repository to install Docker.
+  - The yum repository makes it easy to upgrade and automatically manages dependency installation.
+- Use OverlayFS.

-* Prefer the OverlayFS storage driver.
-OverlayFS avoids known issues with `devicemapper` in `loop-lvm` mode and allows containers to use docker-in-docker, if they want.
+  - OverlayFS avoids known issues with `devicemapper` in `loop-lvm` mode and allows containers to use docker-in-docker, if they want.

-* Use CentOS 7.2 or greater.
-OverlayFS support was improved in 7.2 to fix <a href="https://github.com/docker/docker/issues/10294" target="_blank">a bug with XFS</a>.

-* Format node storage as XFS with the `ftype=1` option.
-As of CentOS 7.2, "<a href="https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/7.2_Release_Notes/technology-preview-file_systems.html" target="_blank">only XFS is currently supported for use as a lower layer file system</a>".
+- Format node storage volumes as XFS with the `ftype=1` option.

   ```bash
   mkfs -t xfs -n ftype=1 /dev/sdc1
   ```
+  - As of CentOS 7.2, "<a href="https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/7.2_Release_Notes/technology-preview-file_systems.html" target="_blank">only XFS is currently supported for use as a lower layer file system</a>".
+  - As of CentOS 7.3, the `ftype=1` option is used by default when formatting XFS volumes.
+- Use CentOS 7.3.
+  - As of CentOS 7.2, OverlayFS support has been improved with a fix for <a href="https://github.com/docker/docker/issues/10294" target="_blank">a bug with XFS</a>.
+  - As of CentOS 7.3, OverlayFS is enabled by default.

 # Instructions

-The following instructions demonstrate how to use Docker with OverlayFS on CentOS 7.
+The following instructions demonstrate how to use Docker with OverlayFS on CentOS 7.2+

-1. Upgrade CentOS to 7.3:

-    ```bash
-    sudo yum upgrade --assumeyes --tolerant
-    sudo yum update --assumeyes
-    ```

 1. Verify that the kernel is at least 3.10: